 39.

-Rental Assistance (Payments): Did the recipient or its subrecipient make timely П

-payments to each owner in accordance with the rental assistance agreement?
+Rental Assistance (Payments): Did the recipient or its subrecipient make timely payments to each owner in accordance with the rental assistance agreement?

 [24 CFR 576.106(f)] Yes No N/A

 Describe Basis for Conclusion:

 40.

-Rental Assistance (Payments): Did the recipient and its subrecipients pay any late П

-payment penalties that they incurred only with non-ESG funds (i.e., no ESG funds ,
+Rental Assistance (Payments): Did the recipient and its subrecipients pay any late payment penalties that they incurred only with non-ESG funds (i.e., no ESG funds Yes □ No □ N/A

-were used to pay late payment penalties incurred by the recipient or Yes No N/A
+were used to pay late payment penalties incurred by the recipient or subrecipient)?
+[24 CFR 576.106(f)] ,

-subrecipient)?

-[24 CFR 576.106(f)]

 Describe Basis for Conclusion:

 41.

 Rental Assistance (Leases):

 a.
-Does each program participant receiving rental assistance have a file that Yes No N/A

-contains a legally binding, written lease between the program participant and 163 NO IN/A

-the owner of the property or his/her agent for the rental unit; OR

-b.
-If the assistance was solely for rental arrears for a program participant who

-had an oral lease agreement in place:

-(1) does each agreement give the program participant an enforceable

-leasehold interest under state law; and

-(2) are the agreement and rent owed sufficiently documented by the owner's

-financial records, rent ledgers, or canceled checks?

-[24 CFR 576.106(g); 24 CFR 576.500(h)]
+Does each program participant receiving rental assistance have a file that contains a legally binding, written lease between the program participant and the owner of the property or his/her agent for the rental unit; OR b.
+If the assistance was solely for rental arrears for a program participant who had an oral lease agreement in place: does each agreement give the program participant an enforceable leasehold interest under state law; and are the agreement and rent owed sufficiently documented by the owner's financial records, rent ledgers, or canceled checks?
+CFR 576.106(g); 24 CFR 576.500(h)] Describe Basis for Conclusion: Yes No N/A

-Describe Basis for Conclusion:
+42 Describe basis for Conclusion:

-42. г

-Rental Assistance (Rental Arrears): Were the rental arrears paid for with ESG
+42. Rental Assistance (Rental Arrears): Were the rental arrears paid for with ESG

-funds one-time payments that did not exceed 6 months of rent in arrears Yes No N/A

-(including any late fees on those arrears)?
-165 NO IN/A

-[24 CFR 576.106(a)(3)]
+funds one-time payments that did not exceed 6 months of rent in arrears (including any late fees on those arrears)?
+[24 CFR 576.106(a)(3)] Yes No N/A

 Describe Basis for Conclusion: